Lavo Kingdom: Tambralinga, Angkor and Pagan incursions: 10th–11th c.

-Another group, Tai Yuan or Tai Chiang Sean (ไทเชียงแสน) from the north, which later evolved into Lan Na, began to settle in the lower Menam Valley around 861, increased in influence in Lavo, and began to resist the Angkorian control in the mid-11th century.
-Lavo was said to be seized by Siamese from the western Menam Valley in the early 11th century and by Tai's king Phrom of Yonok in 1106, according to the local chronicles.
-Sending tribute to China in 1115 during the reign of Sri Thammasokkarat signified that Lavo was an independent polity at that time.
+Tai settlement in the valley had meanwhile been under way for some time.
+The Tai Yuan or Tai Chiang Sean (ไทเชียงแสน) from the north, which later evolved into Lan Na, began to settle in the lower Menam Valley around 861, increased in influence in Lavo, and began to resist Angkorian control in the mid-11th century.
+Lavo is said to have been seized by Siamese from the western Menam Valley in the early 11th century and by the Tai king Phrom of Yonok in 1106, according to the local chronicles.
+A tribute mission to China in 1115, during the reign of Sri Thammasokkarat, has been taken to show that Lavo was independent at that time.
+Walailak gives 1115 and 1155 as Lavo's last two missions to the Song court.
+The mission of 1155 altered a reading of the Dong Mae Nang Mueang inscription.
+George Cœdès had argued that Lavo lacked the standing to have the mahārājādhirāja and mahāsenāpati the inscription names, and so assigned it to a king of Hariphunchai; on learning that Lavo had sent that mission separately from Angkor's, he withdrew the objection in a footnote added while his article was in press, and in 1968 stated a preference for Lavo.
+David K. Wyatt, who reports the change, notes that separate missions to the Chinese court are conventionally taken as an indication of independence, or of a bid for it.